-There are three local governments in Calhoun County --- 2 incorporated communities and the unincorporated area, which is governed by the Calhoun County Board of Commissioners.
+There are two local governments in Liberty County --- one incorporated community and one unincorporated area, which are governed by the Liberty County Board of Commissioners.
 Due to the inclusion of the state capital within the Apalachee Region virtually every state agency has an office within the region.
 Most federal agencies have a state headquarters office in Tallahassee, as well.
 As is to be expected because of the proximity of the state capital, government is one of the primary employment sectors.